 During this period, there has been a significantly high growth in the online consumption of our content than what we had experienced with the legacy platforms.
 This is good news for us as it confirms that there is still a great need and demand for good quality content.
-Hence, whereas the challenge has been how to monetise, we have put every effort, including working with experts from other media houses who have succeeded in this endeavour, to upscale and accelerate the monetisation of our digital content.
-A number of legacy media houses which faced similar challenges have successfully transitioned and re-engineered from legacy platforms to the new digital-first platforms.
-We are confident we are on the right path to do the same.
-We have begun seeing the actions undertaken previously bearing positive results such as the exponential growth of online registered users and subscribers on Nation.Africa.
+Hence. are on the right path to do the same.
+We have begun seeing the actions undertaken previously bearing positive results such as the exponential growth of online registered users and subscribers